Board Roles and Responsibilities

-- Take care of the nonprofit by ensuring prudent use of all assets, including facility, people, and good will; and provide oversight for all activities that advance the nonprofit’s effectiveness and sustainability.
-(Duty of due care)
+- Take care of the nonprofit by ensuring prudent use of all assets, including facility, people, and good will; and provide oversight for all activities that advance the nonprofit’s effectiveness and sustainability. (legal "Duty of due care")

-- Make decisions in the best interest of the nonprofit corporation; not in his or her self-interest.
-(Duty of loyalty)
+- Make decisions in the best interest of the nonprofit corporation; not in his or her self-interest. (legal "Duty of loyalty")

-- Ensure that the nonprofit obeys applicable laws and acts in accordance with ethical practices; that the nonprofit adheres to its stated corporate purposes, and that its activities advance its mission.
-(Duty of obedience)
+- Ensure that the nonprofit obeys applicable laws and acts in accordance with ethical practices; that the nonprofit adheres to its stated corporate purposes, and that its activities advance its mission. (legal "Duty of obedience")

 Trends for boards to watch

-- Benchmarks for boards: Leading With Intent and Nonprofit Governance Index 2010 and 2012 (BoardSource)
+- Governance benchmarks for boards: Leading With Intent (BoardSource)

 - Annual data on the financial health of nonprofits that may interest boards are available from the State of the Sector survey (Nonprofit Finance Fund)